 All notices and other communication between the Parties under the Agreement shall be sent to the contact persons specified above.

-The contact person set out above may be updated from time to time by notice (which may be by email) to the other Party.
-Both Parties are to ensure that the Privacy Commissioner is informed of the current contact persons for this Agreement if they are not those set out above.
+The contact person set out above may be updated from time to time by notice (which may be by email) to the other Parties.
+The Parties are to ensure that the Privacy Commissioner is informed of the current contact persons for this Agreement if they are not those set out above.

 Schedule 2